 The Fund’s current positioning reflects Ziegler’s goal of balancing the attractiveness of companies with consistent, above average growth while also maintaining a valuation discipline.
 The management team has kept the largest overweight to the industrials sector, which they believe should benefit from an easing of trade tensions with China.
 The Fund has also maintained overweights to the health care and information technology sectors, where Ziegler believes that some of the most exciting growth stories reside.
 The Fund remains underweight the consumer and communication sectors.
 Ziegler plans to continue to look for opportunities to buy quality companies when valuations become more attractive in its estimation.

 Azzad Wise Capital Fund (WISEX)

-The Azzad Wise Capital Fund returned 0.36% for the first quarter, outperforming the Bank of America Merrill Lynch U.S. Corp. & Govt.
-1-3 Yr.® Index, which returned 0.30%.
+The Azzad Wise Capital Fund returned 0.93% for the fourth quarter of 2019, outperforming its benchmark, the ICE BofAML 1-3 Yr.
+U.S. Corp. & Govt.
+Index, which returned 0.61%.